tux2bsd/freebsd-update-probe/README.md

 freebsd-update-probe.sh tests for a match between the current "tag" and the upstream "tag", /usr/sbin/freebsd-update generates the "tag" that is stored on disk and the "tag" from /usr/sbin/freebsd-update is authoritive.

-Why "probe"?
-It is comparing by "probing" freebsd-updates's files.
+This "tag" file is probed by freebsd-update-probe.sh, hence the name.

-freebsd-update-probe.sh has no knowledge of a new RELEASE, which is also true for '/usr/sbin/freebsd-update fetch install'.
-When a new RELEASE version is available it must be manually installed, updating to a new RELEASE is a distinct and deliberate action. https://docs.freebsd.org/en/books/handbook/ (search "update")
+Strictly speaking the updates mention above are point level updates. freebsd-update-probe.sh has no knowledge of a new RELEASE, which is also true for `/usr/sbin/freebsd-update fetch [install]`,  When a new RELEASE version is available it must be manually installed, updating to a new RELEASE is a distinct and deliberate action. https://docs.freebsd.org/en/books/handbook/ (search "update")